Disclosure of tax return information

-To protect the confidentiality of tax records, Massachusetts law only allows DOR to disclose tax return information to either taxpayers or their representatives.
+To protect the confidentiality of tax records, Massachusetts law only allows DOR to disclose tax return information to either taxpayers or their authorized representatives.

 Unauthorized disclosure of tax information is prohibited.
 Violation of this statute is punishable by: